-- 3.1.
-Among the conventions mentioned above, it is those creating uniform private international law (conflict of laws) rules that result in difficulties when applied together with Article 10(3) UN Electronic Communications Convention, while the latter provision's interaction with conventions containing substantive private law rules causes fewer problems.
-A uniform private international law convention in point is the Hague Convention of 15 June 1955 on the Law Applicable to International Sales of Goods (hereinafter: Hague PIL Convention of 1955): Adopted decades before the first "modern" electronic means of communication was invented, this rather dated convention continues to be a very important PIL instrument in practice, given that it has been ratified by a number of European States (Denmark, Finland, France, Italy, Norway, Sweden and Switzerland) along with a single African State (Niger) (39). - a) Article 3(2) Hague PIL Convention of 1955 and the Place of an Order's Receipt
+Among the conventions mentioned above, it is those creating uniform private international law (conflict-of-laws) rules that result in difficulties when applied together with article 10(3), whereas the latter provision's interaction with conventions containing substantive private-law rules causes fewer problems.
+A uniform private international law convention in point is the Hague Convention of 15 June 1955 on the Law Applicable to International Sales of Goods (hereinafter: Hague PIL Convention of 1955): Adopted decades before the first 'modern' electronic means of communication was invented, this rather dated convention continues to be a very important PIL instrument in practice, given that is has been ratified by a number of European states (Denmark, Finland, France, Italy, Norway, Sweden and Switzerland) along with a single African state (Niger).

+(a) Article 3(2) of the Hague PIL Convention of 1955 and the place of an order's receipt

-Article 3(1) Hague PIL Convention of 1955 provides that a sale shall generally be governed by the domestic law of the country in which the seller has his habitual residence at the time when he receives the order - a common rule that does not create any difficulties in the situations discussed here.
-However, Article 3(2) of the same Convention continues with a more problematic exception that is widely regarded as being of significant importance (40):
+Article 3(1) of the Hague PIL Convention of 1955 provides that a sale shall generally be governed by the domestic law of the country in which the seller has his habitual residence at the time when he receives the order - a common rule that does not create any difficulties in the situations discussed here.
+However, article 3(2) of the same convention continues with a more problematic exception that is widely regarded as being of significant importance (Amstutz, Vogt & Wang 2007: 883; Keller & Kren Kostkiewicz 1993: 976):